Operator Notes

 One action this week

-Take one prospect or internal initiative and write the operating thesis before writing the outreach:
+Take one prospect or internal initiative and write the operating thesis before writing outreach:

 • first measurable pilot.